flyerooo/nl2sql_dspy/WARP.md

 The system decouples LLM understanding from SQL generation through a structured IR:

 **Stage 1: ClauseDeconstructor** (`ir_parsers.py`)
-- Uses `dspy.TypedPredictor` to parse NL query into `DeconstructedClauses` Pydantic model
+- Uses `dspy.Predict` with Pydantic models to parse NL query into `DeconstructedClauses`
 - Extracts: projections, group_by, order_by, limit, offset
 - Defers complex parsing by outputting NL strings for filters/having